 When we see a patient in our office who has joint or back pain and they have clear issues of excessive weight, we try to reassure the patient that we understand that it can be difficult to lose weight.
 We tell them that we are not going to lecture them and that we will try to present solutions that are realistic.

-There has been a large amount of published research, recently released, that suggests that it is not only the mechanical stress that a belly puts on your lower spine that can cause back pain, but the runaway inflammation that the belly fat is helping to produce that is attacking your spinal nerves.
+There has been a large amount of published research, recently released, that suggests that it is not only the mechanical stress that a big belly puts on your lower spine that can cause back pain, but the runaway inflammation that the belly fat is helping to produce that may be attacking your spinal nerves.

 A 2016 study published in the journal Pain research and management (1) made these suggestions:

 - Finding: Results showed that the overweight patients with neuropathic pain complained of more severe pain than the normal-weight patients in spite of comparable analgesic dosages (i.e., on a proportional body-weight basis).

 - In addition, the overweight patients seemed to experience more serious paroxysmal (sudden acute attacks of pain or spasm) pain, and their neuropathic negative symptoms (for example an increase in tingling or numbness) might tend to be aggravated.
-(So here we have patients who suffer from spasms, acute pain, numbness and tingling sensations caused not by a pinched nerve, but by the inflammation being generated by their abdominal fat.)
+(It can be suggested that patients who suffer from spasms, acute pain, numbness and tingling sensations, have these symptoms caused not by a pinched nerve, but by the inflammation being generated by their abdominal fat.)

 The researchers of this study then made this point:

-- In obese patients, an increased secretion of proinflammatory cytokines (in simple terms an oxidant or inflammatory for which you would want to be on a diet that promotes anti-oxidants and anti-inflammatory behavior) and a decreased secretion of anti-inflammatory cytokines from adipose tissues are observed, and these can lead to increased levels of proinflammatory cytokines and systemic inflammation.
+- In obese patients, an increased secretion of proinflammatory cytokines (an oxidant or inflammatory) and a decreased secretion of anti-inflammatory cytokines from adipose tissues are observed, and these can lead to increased levels of proinflammatory cytokines and systemic inflammation.